 Yes, we have all heard the jokes about smoking weed and getting the munchies.
 After a joint or two, everyone piles into the car to head to the drive-thru for some nuggets, fries, and burgers.
 Then there is the theory that those who smoke weed are just lazy people sitting on the couch all day.
 So, with all of these attacks of the munchies and sedentary behavior, why do you never really see overweight marijuana users?
 There are some, of course, but for the most part, marijuana users tend to be on the slimmer side.

 Let’s dive into this a bit more and see what the scientific research says about cannabis use, weight loss, body weight, and diabetes.

-For one thing, we do know for certain that those who use cannabis or marijuana on a regular basis actually do have lower body mass index, lower risk of being obsess, and are probably able to control their weight better than those who do not use marijuana.
+For one thing, we do know for certain that those who use cannabis or marijuana such as gorilla glue 2 on a regular basis actually do have lower body mass index, lower risk of being obsess, and are probably able to control their weight better than those who do not use marijuana.

 Well established researchers from the University of Nebraska, Harvard, Beth Israel Medical Center noticed in their study that those who used marijuana had waist circumferences that were smaller than those who did not use marijuana.
 One other study from 2011 which had 52,000+ participants found that obesity rates for marijuana users was 1/3 lower than it was for those who did not use marijuana.
 Which is crazy to think about considering people who use weed tend to eat about 600 additional calories per day.